-- How interest is calculated where the lender is using some sort of benchmark, such as the official cash rate.
-The lender must disclose what the benchmark they are using is, what they will charge above (or below) that benchmark and where and when it is published, for example, "interest will be 2.5% above the official cash rate, details of the current official cash rate can be found at www.rbnz.govt.nz". - The total amount of interest charges payable (if known and the contract is to be repaid within seven years). - → If there is an interest-free period, how long it is for, and when the lender will start charging interest. - What default interest charges apply, and how and when these may apply. - → For high-cost loans,2 the rate of charge under the loan.
+- How interest is calculated if the lender is using some sort of benchmark, such as the official cash rate.
+The lender must disclose what the benchmark they are using is, what they will charge above (or below) that benchmark and where and when it is published, for example, "interest will be 2.5% above the official cash rate, details of the current official cash rate can be found at www.rbnz.govt.nz". - The total amount of interest charges (if known and the contract is to be repaid within seven years). - → If there is an interest-free period, how long it is for, and when the lender will start charging interest. - What default interest charges apply, and how and when these may apply.